Use these 7 tips to Remain Calm Instead

 - An agitated coworker is clicking her pen, and before you know it your heart rate is up.

-In experiments at the University of Calgary, Jaideep Bains, PhD, and his team discovered that the brain activity of mice who had recently been subjected to mild stress could literally pass on the identical brain activity to mice who had not actually undergone the stress experience.
+Thanks to brain cells called mirror neurons, we humans are hard-wired to feel what we notice others are feeling.
+Most often, this is based on facial expression, tone of voice and body language.
+In experiments at the University of Calgary, Jaideep Bains, PhD, and his team took this farther.
+They discovered that mice who had recently been subjected to stress could literally pass on their identical brain activity to mice who had not actually undergone the stress experience.

 In other words, stress can be contagious.